-*e.g. if the participant registers to study for the first of three Units in January 2020, they can then study Unit 2 in March 2020 and Unit 3 in May 2020.
+*e.g. if the participant registers to study for the first of three Units in July, they can then study Unit 2 in September and Unit 3 in November.

 Please note: We reserve the right to request information in support of all applications from a headteacher or other suitably qualified line manager or referee.

-Please click on the date below to make a booking for the Award containing three units (click here to book the units individually):
+Our courses run six times a year in September, November, January, March, May and July.
+Please click on the date below to make a booking for the Award containing three units (click here to book the units individually).